socnetv/app/docs/roadmaps/roadmap_ws3_architecture_performance.md

 # Architecture & Performance Roadmap (WS3)

-> **Before committing any change described in this roadmap:** run
-> `./scripts/run_golden_compares.sh`.
-All golden JSON baselines must still pass — this applies to
-> every phase, group, and item below, not just the ones that call it out explicitly.

 ## Goal

 Fix specific, measured performance and correctness problems in `Graph`/`GraphVertex` — not build a